IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 11. Click **Create**.

-    The **Create cluster** from should look familiar.
+    The **Create cluster** form should look familiar.
 It is very similar to part of the form used when the VCF for Classic instance was created.

     This form can be used to create both **workload** and **gateway** clusters.
 First, explore adding a **workload** cluster.